 Night-time is that great time of the day when you know that bedtime is drawing near after a long day.
 A time that should be filled with rest and renewing your energy.
-Living with Restless Leg Syndrome can massively affect your sleep, affecting your mood and energy the next day.
-By trying out different methods around bedtime may help you on your journey back to a peaceful night’s sleep.
+Living with Restless Leg Syndrome can massively affect your sleep, influencing your mood and energy the next day.
+Trying out different methods around bedtime may help you on your journey back to a peaceful night’s sleep.
 In this article, we will cover basic sleep tips to ease Restless Leg Syndrome.

 Having regular, moderate exercise may help you sleep better.
 A gentle walk is a great way to relax before bed, but don’t undertake vigorous exercise within four hours of bedtime.
 Moderate workouts can relieve RLS symptoms but excessive exercise may cause them to worsen.